Side effects of radiotherapy

 Changes to the skin

 Long-term changes to the skin can occur after having radiotherapy.
-Some people notice their skin is thicker, a slightly darker colour and, occasionally, dimpled (like the peel of an orange).
+Some people notice that their skin is thicker, a slightly darker colour and, occasionally, dimpled (like the peel of an orange).
 These changes usually improve over time.

 Bowel incontinence, sometimes known as faecal incontinence, is a rare side effect of radiotherapy to the pelvis.
-It's the inability to control your bowel movements which can result in faeces (stools) leaking from your rectum (back passage).
+It's the inability to control your bowel movements which can result in faeces (poo) leaking from your rectum (back passage).